RivinHD/civicc-compiler/README.md

 - `civicc`: Fuzz the complete compiler
 - `civicc_grammer`: Fuzz the complete compiler
 - `scanparse`: Fuzz the scanner and parser only
-- `scanparse_grammer`: Fuzz only the positive space of the scanner and parser i.e. grammar valid CiviC code.
+- `scanparse_grammer`: Fuzz only the positive space of the scanner and parser i.e. grammar valid CivicC code.

 *Note:* Keeping the fuzz target/slice smaller is more efficient.